Some useful notes regarding the Real Life American 1950s.

 How did these clothes get clean?
 Hanging washing out on the line was a cardinal sign of working-class poverty in the cities, where the air was filthy: only people too poor for their appearance to matter would hang laundry outside.
 The exodus to the suburbs that took place in the Fifties removed much of the stigma of hanging out laundry, since the air was clean and the clothes wouldn't be damaged by soot.
 Automatic washers & dryers had been around for a decade or so and were becoming steadily more popular, but were still expensive, and singles especially often sent their clothing out to a laundry service or used the local 'coin op' laundromat.
 Young women usually chose to wash their underwear by hand and dry it over the tub.

 Ironing was the worst part.
 It could take the better part of a day, sometimes two days for a large family.
 There were no wrinkle-free fabrics and very few knits.
-Virtually everything had to be ironed — the trope of the Fifties housewife ironing bedsheets, towels, and diapers was no creation of TV writers, since if she didn't iron them they'd remain a wrinkled, crumpled mess and a testament to her inadequacy as a homemaker.
+Virtually everything had to be ironed — the trope of the Fifties housewife ironing bedsheets, towels, and diapers was no creation of TV writers, since if she didn't iron them they'd remain a wrinkled, crumpled mess.
 And it wasn't difficult to accidentally burn or scorch an item of clothing, since many irons didn't have heat controls — "on" and "off" was about it.

 The buzz cut, flat-top, and brush cut were all popular hairstyles for males of all ages.
 Teenage girls could wear their hair as long as they liked, but women from about twenty to forty usually stopped at shoulder length, while "old women" — basically anyone over forty — wore their hair short and curled.
 Stylish young women did at times wear their hair in a short "Audrey Hepburn" cut, but that style wasn't anywhere near as popular as modern media would have you think.
 The most popular style for most young adult women was smooth to about the earlobe level, then curled or frizzy below.
 This could be worn with or without curly/wavy bangs.
 See here◊ for examples.
 An older woman could wear long hair in a bun, but never down — long hair in a woman over about forty was seen as vaguely pathetic, "mutton dressed up as lamb".